timbu306/REDI_Containers/README.md

 Remove-Item -Recurse -Force $env:USERPROFILE\.minikube
 ```

-- Run PowerShell as Administrator for all commands.
+- Always run PowerShell as Administrator for privileged commands.

 - If Hyper-V is unavailable or problematic, consider using Docker driver instead (requires Docker Desktop installed):